 This post has been written by Journalist On The Run writer Conor Phelan, who is currently travelling through Sri Lanka.
 Here he regales us of his Sri Lankan safari adventure!
 You can read more of his articles here.
-Be sure to also read my other Sri Lanka articles such tips on doing an elephant safari and best places to stay around the country.
+Be sure to also read my other Sri Lanka articles such tips on doing an elephant safari and best places to stay in Sri Lanka.

 It’s 4.45 and my alarm is going off on the other side of the room.
 I made sure to leave it on the other side of the room so I’d actually get out of bed when it went off; half smart, half annoying.